 The Suzuki Pedagogy Internship is available to students who have an interest in the Suzuki approach to string education and are interested in pursuing opportunities as a Suzuki teacher.

 A structured internship program with master Suzuki teachers Douglas and Susan Locke, directors of Suzuki Music Columbus is created for students progressing from guided observation to hands-on teaching individual lessons and finally group classes.

 Students are compensated for their time teaching, accrue hundreds of practical hours of teaching, and have the opportunity to take teacher training courses.
 At the end of the internship, students have considerable expertise with teaching in the Suzuki style.

 Chamber Artists-in-Residence: QUBE

 QUBE is the Artist in Residence String Quartet at Otterbein University.
-Comprised of faculty members David Edge and Erin Gilliland, violins, Steven Wedell, viola and Wendy Morton, cello, QUBE performs regularly at Otterbein University and in the region.
+Comprised of faculty members David Edge and Erin Gilliland, violins, Steven Wedell, viola and Jill Wright Crist, cello, QUBE performs regularly at Otterbein University and in the region.